Preventing Crawl Space Mold

 - Make sure that your crawl space is adequately ventilated.
 This is one of the critical conditions for eliminating mold.
 Plenty of principles exist, but one of the most common ones is having 1 sq ft of ventilation for every 150 sq ft of crawl space.
 Indoor air quality needs to be good.

 - Use a dehumidifier in case your crawl space gets too humid frequently.
-Invest in a high-quality device that will properly remove the excess moisture from your crawl space.
+Invest in a high-quality device that will properly get rid of the excess moisture from your crawl space.

-When it comes to crawl space mold prevention, crawl space encapsulation is one of the most popular strategies.
+When it comes to crawl space mold prevention, encapsulating a crawl space is one of the most popular strategies.
 It’s much more effective compared to simple sealing.
 The latter only extends to covering the floor and around 7-10 inches up to the crawl space walls.

 On the other hand, encapsulation is a more serious business.
 The coverage extends to all the walls, floors, access doors and ceiling.
 This approach is efficient only if carried out the right way such as starting with a vapor barrier.

 Before encapsulating your crawl space, you need to make sure that all the other issues have been solved.
-You need to take care of mold and drainage problems before beginning to install the vapor barrier.
+You need to take care of mold and drainage problems before beginning to install a vapor barrier such as plastic sheeting to your crawl space ceiling, walls and floor.
 Otherwise, encapsulation will make everything even more complicated.
 Mold removal should be your first priority and always protect your floors with things like plastic sheeting.

 Here’s how it goes: